 The role of Technological and Collaborative Components in the Modern Workplace

 Today’s workspace is likely to be designed with technology, productivity, and collaboration in mind.
 There will be meeting rooms set up for video conferencing.
 There will be high-speed internet available to everyone.
 There will likely be ways to access the space outside of normal working hours to accommodate the fact that more employees than ever are working some type of flexible schedule.
+And there will be a need for optimized office space.

 In addition to project success, good collaboration and communication can help companies attract and retain the most productive employers.
 Ninety-nine percent of employees prefer a workplace where communication is a priority.
 Consequently, companies that build processes and employ tools to improve communication are 4.5 times more likely to retain top talent.
 In other words, when it comes to getting work done, communication and collaboration tools are more critical than ever.